 - a) SARS-CoV-2 infection in the digestive tract causes inflammatory damage, with consequences for induction of nausea and vomiting, discussed above.
 The inflammatory effects are local and systemic.
-In human ARDS plasma IL-6 increases and interestingly treatment with recombinant human ACE2 showed a trend to decrease IL-6 an effect if repeated in COVID-19 patients may be beneficial to the digestive tract as well as any effects of cytokines on nausea, vomiting and food intake. - b) Interaction between SARS-CoV-2 and ACE2 in both the respiratory and digestive tracts will elevate plasma All concentrations; in patients the average concentration of plasma All is ~3x higher than in healthy subjects with an average concentration of ~300pg/ml.
-In pre-clinical studies All has been shown to induce emesis when given intravenously and into the cerebral ventricles and to increase neuronal activity in the area postrema95-97 with AT1 receptors implicated.
-This provides a plausible mechanism by which elevated plasma All in COVID-19 could induce nausea and vomiting, providing an additional trigger to those from the GI tract (Figure 2).
-There is also pre-clinical evidence that systemic All can have central effects to suppress respiration which are not dependent upon the integrity of the AP.
-Circulating All can also affect gastric and intestinal motility and could contribute the genesis of nausea (and diarrhoea).The EC50 for contraction of the human small intestine in vitro was 1.5x10-8 M, a concentration less than the average of ~300pg/ml reported in COVID-19 patients which equates to ~3x10-7 M and an earlier study reported contraction of gastric muscle with a threshold concentration of All of 10-9 M. - c) Angiotensin 1 and 2 receptors are found throughout the digestive tract and modulate smooth muscle activity as well as epithelial secretion and absorption.
-Actions of elevated AII could influence any of these functions with motility changes most likely to be implicated in nausea and abdominal pain (these could also involve local vasoconstriction) and both motility and epithelial transport in pathogenesis of diarrhoea.
+In human ARDS plasma IL-6, increases and interestingly treatment with recombinant human ACE2 showed a trend to decrease IL-6, an effect if repeated in COVID-19 patients may be beneficial to the digestive tract as well as any effects of cytokines on nausea, vomiting, and food intake. - b) Interaction between SARS-CoV-2 and ACE2 in both the respiratory and digestive tracts will elevate plasma AII concentrations; in patients, the average concentration of plasma AII is $\sim 3 \times$ higher than in healthy subjects with an average concentration of ~ 300 pg/mL.35 In preclinical studies, AII has been shown to induce emesis when given intravenously and into the cerebral ventricles115,116 and to increase neuronal activity in the area postrema117-119 with AT1 receptors implicated.
+This provides a plausible mechanism by which elevated plasma AII in COVID-19 could induce nausea and vomiting, providing an additional trigger to those from the GI tract (Fig. 2).
+There is also preclinical evidence that systemic AII can have central effects to suppress respiration, which are not dependent upon the integrity of the AP.
+Circulating AII can also affect gastric and intestinal motility and could contribute the genesis of nausea (and diarrhea).
+The $EC{50}$ for contraction of the human small intestine in vitro was $1.5 \times 10^{-8}$ M, a concentration less than the average of ~ 300 pg/mL reported in COVID-19 patients, which equates to $\sim 3 \times 10^{-7}$ M, and an earlier study reported contraction of gastric muscle with a threshold concentration of AII of $10^{-9}$ M. - c) Angiotensin 1 and 2 receptors are found throughout the digestive tract and modulate smooth muscle activity as well as epithelial secretion and absorption.
+Actions of elevated AII could influence any of these functions with motility changes most likely to be implicated in nausea and abdominal pain (these could also involve local vasoconstriction) and both motility and epithelial transport in pathogenesis of diarrhea.
 Understanding the digestive tract effects of SARS-CoV-2 will require a detailed understanding of the RAS in the human digestive tract.